Dental Insurance Doesn’t Like to Cover Deep Cleanings

 But with gum disease, it is strongly recommended that an initial deep cleaning be done using novocain, and it may take as many as four appointments to complete.
 After the initial deep cleaning is done, maintenance periodontal cleanings should be done every three or four months, depending on the severity of the gum disease and the response seen in the patient’s mouth.
 In some cases, they should be even be done every two months.
 These maintenance cleanings, besides being more frequent, require a higher level of skill and take longer than ordinary cleanings, so they are more expensive.

 I remember a discussion I had on the phone with a representative from a dental insurance company when they had denied a claim for the maintenance cleaning for one of my patients.
 They had a policy that they would pay for those maintenance cleanings only for one year after the deep cleaning, in spite of the fact that gum disease never really goes away and the maintenance needs are perpetual.
 But they wanted to save some money.
-He would not budge, so finally I told him that what we would do then was re-do the initial deep cleaning each year so that we could fit the patient into their policy.
+He would not budge, so finally I told him that what we would do then was re-do the initial deep cleaning each year (which we could justify based on exam data) so that we could fit the patient into their policy.
 With that he changed and agreed to cover the maintenance cleaning.

 —Dr. David Hall.